-3 Steps to Fix Your Frozen AC Unit
+Fixing Your Frozen AC Unit In 3 Steps

 One of the most common air conditioning malfunctions homeowners face is when their AC unit freezes up.
 Even though the frosty failure leaves solid ice on your unit, don’t be fooled, the issue will cause your home, and perhaps your temper, to heat up.

-Follow this guide to identify why your AC unit is freezing up, and how you can fix it.
+Follow this guide to identify why your AC unit is frozen, and how you can fix it.